 The Fund's expenses include management fee, custody fee and other expenses.
 These expenses are recognised on accrual basis.
 Management and custody fee are based on predetermined rates as specified in the Terms and Conditions of the Fund.
-In accordance with the terms and conditions of the Fund, the annual rate of the Fund's expenses shall not exceed 1% of the net assets value.
 Detailed policies are as follows: